bifurcationkit/BifurcationKitDocs.jl/docs/src/EventCallback.md

 The event points are located by looking at the function defining the event (see below).
 The located event points are then returned in `br.specialpoint`.

-## Precise detection of event points using Bisection
+## Precise detection of event points using bisection

 Note that the event points detected when `detect_event = 1` are only approximate event points.
 Indeed, we only signal that, in between two continuation steps which can be large, a (several) event point has been detected.
 Hence, we only have a rough idea of where the event is located, unless your `ContinuationPar().dsmax` is very small...
 This can be improved as follows.